Big things brewing in Gatineau!

 Points of interest

 The best way to see the National Capital Region since 1936!
-On board, you will have the chance to learn about the region's history with the bilingual guides and the audio guide application.
-Enjoy spectacular views of Parliament Hill, the Ottawa Locks, Rideau Falls, the Prime Minister's residence, and many more landmarks.
+Aboard the Paula D, you’ll learn about the region’s history thanks to our bilingual guides and audioguide app.
+Enjoy spectacular views of Parliament Hill, the Ottawa Locks, Rideau Falls, and many more landmarks.
 Tickets available at the Ottawa Locks and the Hull Marina.
-Mid-May to Mid-October, 7 days a week.
+Open daily from mid-May to mid-October.

 Gatineau (Québec) J8X 3G8